 Whether it’s telling shoppers there are limited quantities available or having a timer counting down on your site, the important thing is to add constraints into the process to get them further on the path to purchase.
 When retail promotions go unchecked, they become the norm and lose appeal in the eyes of shoppers.
 That’s why retailers must be cautious to not dip prices too low or offer sales too often.

-Make up Margin with Add-on Items
+Make up Margins with Add-on Items

 Retail promotions are an exercise in psychological pricing, to say the least.
 Black Friday and Cyber Monday deals get shoppers up early.
 After all, who wouldn’t want a laptop or TV for half the usual price?
 But the key during retail promotions year round is to make up the lost margin with add-on products.
 If a shopper just pulled the trigger on a new laptop at an unbelievable price, make sure that headphones, connecting cables, cases, and cordless mice are all full price.
 They will be focused on the big ticket item and not mind the comparatively small cost of the accessories they need to bring that new laptop to life.

 This speaks to the broader need for insight on discounting behavior and a flexible pricing strategy.
 After all, pricing has the most meaning when it is in relation to competitors.
-Whether you are comparing prices on those big ticket items or making sure your prices are within reason for the add-ons, being able to reprice those items in real-time based on marketplace changes will determine whether your retail promotions are a hit or miss.
+Whether you are comparing prices on those big-ticket items or making sure your prices are within reason for the add-ons, being able to reprice those items in real-time based on marketplace changes will determine whether your retail promotions are a hit or miss.

 Optimize Your Promotional Calendar